FineCops-Ref: A new Dataset and Task for Fine-Grained Compositional Referring Expression Comprehension: Related Works

 \textbf{Referring expression comprehension.} The REC methods can generally be divided into two categories based on whether or not it uses LLMs: specialist and MLLMs.
 Specialists typically extract text and image features separately and perform multi-stage fusion~\cite{liu2023grounding,yan2023universal,kamath2021mdetr}.
 Their training tasks often include various object location tasks.
 Recently, \citet{Zhao_2024_CVPR} achieved excellent results on two visual grounding (VG) benchmarks by leveraging hard negative samples in training.

 On the other hand, MLLMs directly input the projected visual features into the LLM.
 Recent methods aim to enhance grounding capabilities in MLLMs through dataset construction with coordinate information and additional visual modules.
-Common methods for datasets include transforming traditional visual datasets into an instruction-following format using templates~\cite{li-etal-2024-groundinggpt,pramanick2023jack,wang_visionllm_2023}, correlating object coordinates with existing captions~\cite{peng2024grounding,qi2024cogcom}, and using GPT to generate question-and-answer pairs based on images, object coordinates, and captions~\cite{you2024ferret}.
-The All-Seeing Project~\cite{wang2024the} has recently introduced a new dataset (AS-1B) using a scalable data engine that incorporates human feedback and efficient models in the loop.
+Common methods for datasets include transforming traditional visual datasets into an instruction-following format using templates~\cite{li-etal-2024-groundinggpt,pramanick2023jack,wang_visionllm_2023}, correlating object coordinates with existing captions~\cite{peng2024grounding,qi2024cogcom}, and using LLMs to generate grounded question-answer pairs based on images, object coordinates, and captions~\cite{you2024ferret, wang2024the}.

-In terms of visual modules, some methods integrate additional visual components, such as GLaMM~\cite{Rasheed_2024_CVPR} and LLaVA-Grounding~\cite{zhang2023llava-g}, while others extract regional features to use as additional inputs~\cite{ma2024groma,shao2024visualcot,you2024ferret,li2024covlm}.
+In terms of visual modules, some methods integrate additional visual components, such as GLaMM~\cite{Rasheed_2024_CVPR} and LLaVA-Grounding~\cite{zhang2023llava-g}, while others extract regional features as additional inputs~\cite{ma2024groma,shao2024visualcot,you2024ferret,li2024covlm}.

 \textbf{Evaluation of Compositional Reasoning.} Current multimodal models, including advanced MLLMs like GPT-4V, exhibit poor compositional reasoning, often treating language as a bag of words without considering word order, attributes, or relationships between objects~\cite{suhr-etal-2019-corpus,ma2023crepe,diwan-etal-2022-winoground,tong2024eyes,yuksekgonul2022and}.
 Common evaluation benchmarks involve constructing hard negative captions to test models' capabilities, such as distinguishing between "a mug in some grass" and "some grass in a mug"~\cite{parcalabescu-etal-2022-valse,thrush2022winoground,ma2023crepe}. \citet{hsieh_sugarcrepe_2023} found that previous benchmarks have language biases and that a simple grammar model can distinguish negative captions.
 Some benchmarks focus on negative images~\cite{ray_cola_2023,yarom_what_2023,zhang-etal-2024-countercurate,NEURIPS2023_coco_counter}, while others primarily focus on spatial relationships~\cite{zhang-etal-2024-countercurate,liu-etal-2023-visual,yang2019spatialsense,chen2024spatialvlm}.